applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

 # Testing your extension

-Use following code to create an ImageJ2 instance that immediately loads ACAQ5:
+Use following code to create an ImageJ2 instance that immediately loads JIPipe:

 ```java
 public static void main(final String... args) {